Transition metal nitrate complex: Synthesis

-For routine use, most metal nitrates can be prepared by the dissolving metal oxides or metal carbonates in nitric acid.
+Metal nitrate complexes are often prepared by treating metal oxides or metal carbonates with nitric acid.
 The main complication with dissolving metals in nitric acid arises from redox reactions, which can afford either nitric oxide or nitrogen dioxide.

 Anhydrous nitrates can be prepared by the oxidation of metals with dinitrogen tetroxide (often as a mixture with nitrogen dioxide, with which it interconverts).
 N2O4 undergoes molecular autoionization to give [NO+] [NO3−], with the former nitrosonium ion being a strong oxidant.
 The method is illustrated by the route to β-Cu(NO3)2: